awslabs/aws-video-transcriber/README.md

 You can add common terms for your business here such as brand names and industry specific terms to guide Transcribe in providing the best automated result.

-After saving the vocabulary, Transcribe needs to train against the new vocabulary which can take several minutes. you are given visual feedback as to when this process is complete.
+After saving the vocabulary, Transcribe needs to train against the new vocabulary which can take several minutes.
+You are given visual feedback as to when this process is complete.
 Videos launched during this time will fail if the vocabulary is not in a ready state.

 ## Creating Tweaks